IBM/maximo-labs/MkDocs/monitor_managed_gw_json_9.1/docs/re-deploy.md

 Click enter to execute it, and you should see something similar to the following:
 ![Start new container](img/re-deploy_03.png)</br>

-!!! tip
-	You can see that you successfully have connections to both the simulatorsLenze i550 VFD's on ports: 10502 and 20502.</br>

 ## View data in Device data table

 Click to open the `Json-over-http_Simulator-3` device: